wardragonsapi/wardragonsapiexample/readme.md

 Once you have an app and a player's API Key, you can authenticate requests.
 In order to do so, you must provide the following headers:

     X-WarDragons-APIKey: [key of player using your app]
-    X-WarDragons-Request-Timestamp: [timestamp of request, should be standard epoch in seconds]
+    X-WarDragons-Request-Timestamp: [timestamp of request, should be standard epoch in number of seconds]
     X-WarDragons-Signature: [signature of request]

 The Signature will be defined as the base64 encoding of sha256 on